Montreal-Quakers/website/_pages/what-a-meetinghouse-means.md

 ---
-title: "What a Quaker Meeting House Means to Us"
+title: "Part 3: What a Quaker Meeting House Means to Us"
 author: "André Rossinger"
 lang: en
 ---